mqbu-mqbu0212/ml-portfolio/README.md

   Regular building patterns → expected to be distinguishable using texture features such as GLCM.

 * **airplane**
-  Airport concrete surfaces resemble **beach** in color and **denseresidential** in structural patterns.
+  Airport scenes contain large concrete areas and structural patterns, which may resemble both beach and residential textures.
-  This class was selected as a difficult case that could potentially be confused with both other classes.
+  This class was selected as a challenging category that may require both color and texture features for accurate classification.

 By combining these classes, the experiment was designed to evaluate how color features (RGB) and texture features (GLCM) influence classification performance.